jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 Conversion / Object Resolution,
 2009-05-12

 What if you have multiple possible conversion commands?
 One has to be selected for implicit conversion.
 This has to be disambiguated in that case, through object resolution or explicit conversion.
-You do not might do with all the conversion commands in the world, just the ones out of modules you selected.
+You might not be concerned with all the conversion commands in the world, just the ones out of modules you selected.

 Implicit conversion is object resolution.